paprisen/2D_Array_in_cpp/README.md

 6. Display the result matrix.

-## 4. Matrix Transpose:
+## 4. Addition of diagonal elements of a 2-D Array:

-This program calculates the sum of diagonal elements in a square matrix (same number of rows and columns).
+This program calculates the sum of diagonal elements in a square matrix (same number of rows and columns) if matrix dimensions are not same then it will prompt user about it.

  Algorithm:

-1. Input rows and columns.

-2. Input matrix elements.
+1. Input matrix dimensions.

+2. Declare 2D array mat[x][y] and input elements

-3. Create transpose matrix with swapped dimensions.
+3. Display the entered matrix with proper formatting

-4. For each element (i,j), assign to transpose[j][i].

-5. Display the transposed matrix.
+4. Check if matrix is square (x == y): If true: Calculate sum of diagonal elements (mat[i][i]) If false: Display "Diagonal sum not possible"

+5. Output the diagonal sum result or error message

-## 5. Sum of Diagonal Elements of a Matrix:
+## 5. Matrix Transpose:

+This program creates the transpose of a matrix by swapping its rows with columns.

+Algorithm:

+1.Accept row and column dimensions as user input.

+2. Initialize original and transposed matrix structures.

+3. Populate matrix elements through row-wise nested iteration.

+4. Print the input matrix with proper formatting.

+5. Generate transpose by interchanging indices (mat_T[j][i] = mat[i][j]).

+6. Output the transposed matrix with flipped dimensions.

+## 6. Comparing Two Matrices:

 This program checks if two matrices are exactly equal in both size and element values, if not user will be prompted appropriately.

 Algorithm:

-1. Input the number of the rows and columns.
+1. Input dimensions of both matrices.

-2. Check if the matrix is square (rows == cols).
+2. If dimensions are unequal, report not equal.

-3. Input the matrix elements if it is a square matrix.
+3. Input elements of both matrices.

-4. Initialize a sum variable to 0.

-5. Loop through each row i and add the element at matrix[i][i] to the sum.

-6. Output the sum.
+4. Loop through all positions in both matrices:

+5. If any mismatch is found, mark as not equal and exit loop.

+6. Print result accordingly.

 # Conclusion: